 Government regulators must define the market and a firm's position in it when assessing the need for intervention.
 DOJ defines market participants as firms that currently earn revenue in a market as well as those firms that could rapidly enter a market with little sunk cost.
 But this is often a complex question.

-For instance, the merger of Sirius and XM radio in 2008 created a dominant firm in satellite radio, which could have hurt consumers through higher prices.
-However, if the market is defined more broadly as "music delivery," there are actually a host of potential competitors, including terrestrial radio, internet streaming services, CDs, iPods, etc. These alternatives, in addition to potential efficiency gains, persuaded the DOJ to approve the merger in 2008.
+For instance, the merger of Sirius and XM in 2008 created a dominant firm in satellite radio, which could have hurt consumers through higher prices.
+However, if the market is defined more broadly as music delivery, there are a host of potential competitors, including terrestrial radio, Internet streaming services, CDs, iPods, etc. These alternatives, in addition to potential efficiency gains, persuaded the DOJ to approve the merger in 2008.

-Economists are divided over whether market power aids innovation (PDF).
-Economist Joseph Schumpeter theorized that substantial market power allowed some firms to engage in long-term R&D that brought about major innovations.
+Economists are divided over whether market power aids innovation [PDF].
+Economist Joseph Schumpeter theorized that substantial market power allowed some firms to engage in long-term research and development (R&D) that brought about major innovations.
 An example is Bell Labs, the R&D arm of AT&T, whose bevy of far-reaching innovations from the laser to the transistor was paid for by monopoly profits.